awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-packaging-job.md

 1. **Get the name of your compilation job\.**

    Provide the name of the compilation job name you used when you compiled your model with SageMaker Neo\.
-Open the [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/) and choose **Compilation jobs** to find a list of compilations that have been submitted to your AWS account\.
+Open the SageMaker console at [https://console\.aws\.amazon\.com/sagemaker/](https://console.aws.amazon.com/sagemaker/) and choose **Compilation jobs** to find a list of compilations that have been submitted to your AWS account\.
 The names of submitted compilation jobs are in the **Name** column\.

 1. **Get your IAM ARN\.**